4xxi/skeleton/README.md

 * [Docker and Docker Compose](https://docs.docker.com/engine/installation)
 * [MacOS Only]: Docker Sync (run `gem install docker-sync` to install it)

+## Configuration

+Application configuration is stored in `.env` file.

+### HTTP port
+If you have nginx or apache installed and using 80 port on host system you could either stop them before proceeding or reconfigure Docker to use another port by changing value of `SERVER_HTTP_PORT` in `.env` file.

+### Application environment
+You can change application environment to `dev` of `prod` by changing `APP_ENV` variable in `.env` file.

+### DB name and credentials
+DB name and credentials could by reconfigured by changing variables with `POSTGRES` prefix in `.env` file.
+It is recommended to restart containers after changing these values (new database will be automatically created on containers start).

 ## Installation

 ### 1. Start Containers and install dependencies